Valiantiam/solarmark-aauthcogs/README.md

 ### Current cogs
 Cog |  Purpose
 --- | ---
-`thread.py` | Add a right-click context menu and slash command for recruiters to create a private recruitment thread, automaically bringing in the recruit and all recruiters.
+`thread.py` | Add a right-click context menu and slash command for recruiters to create a private recruitment thread, automatically bringing in the recruit and all recruiters.
 Also handles thread archival settings via slash command.

 ## How to Install
 *(Assumes a docker environment and does not use correct standards for installing.
 Really you/me should publish this to pypi.)*